Pink-Crab/PinkCrab-Plugin-Framework-Docs/lib/Table Builder/Schema.md

 ## __construct(string $table_name, ?callable $configure = null )
 * @param string $table_name The name of your table, if you wish to use a prefix, you can set this during the build
-* @param callable|null $configure Used to set the schema values are the same time as declaring the schema object.
+* @param callable∣null $configure Used to set the schema values are the same time as declaring the schema object.

 ```php
 $schema = new Schema('table', function(Schema $schema): void{